Icinga/icinga-doc/markdown/en/configmain.md

 **service\_check\_timeout\_state=u**

-This setting determines the state Icinga will report when a service check times out - that is does not respond within service\_check\_timeout seconds.
+This setting determines the state Icinga will report when a service service\_check\_timeout seconds.
 This can be useful if a machine is running at too high a load and you do not want to consider a failed service check to be critical.
 The default was changed to